Virtual Machine

 ACLs can be done on a per port level, a per machine (IP) level, or a per-network range model or any combination of the previous.
 ACLs can be restricted at the protocol level as well - UDP, TCP, both, ICMP.

 In most cases customers are listed as "subnet managers" for the IPs on which their VMs reside.
 This allows you to directly request ACL changes from Network Services.
 To request ACL changes immediately, put any requested ACLs in the VM request form in a comma separated format.
 This will generate an ITSM ticket on your behalf to Network Services requesting the ACLs you entered in the form.
-You can also request ACLs later by submitting a ticket at https://my.it.ufl.edu directly to Network Services.
+You can also request ACLs later by submitting a help ticket directly to Network Services.

 Some typical ACL requests might be: